HacksByKPPSquared/LINUXNetworks/LINUX.md

 15. Page 27 - Section 3, Step 17 - showing the results of
     the *ping* command.<img src="./media/image15.png" style="width:6.5in;height:2.85208in"
     alt="A screenshot of a computer Description automatically generated" />

-16. Submit your Lab file in Ivy Learn for the assignment.